Blog

 If your cost analysis for a marketing campaign shows that your marketing isn’t meeting ROI goals, this is a sign of low effectiveness.
 The strategy isn’t generating revenue to meet projected goals, based on what you are spending.

 You might consider other audiences to advertise to or different marketing strategies.
-Trimming the fat (optimizing the company's expenses from the ground up) can also help you get closer to your ROI goals.
+Trimming the fat (optimizing the company’s expenses from the ground up) can also help you get closer to your ROI goals.
+While the sales team focuses on the number of items sold, marketing metrics assess ROI and overall profitability.

 High efficiency / Low effectiveness